Demand for Agricultural Information among

 Source: Survey data

-Our study demonstrates that women cultivators seek information related to a wide range of agricultural activities, including activities that are traditionally considered to be within the male domain or activities in which they do not directly participate.
+Our study demonstrates that women farmers seek information related to a wide range of agricultural activities, including activities that are traditionally considered to be within the male domain or activities in which they do not directly participate.
+Thus, a purely utilitarian view of women's information needs, as commonly practised in livelihood interventions may not meet women's needs adequately, and more importantly, may inhibit the potential to contribute towards the long term objectives of women's empowerment and agency.

-As already discussed, women cultivators are subject to greater constraints in gaining access to agriculture-related information than men.
+As already discussed, women farmers are subject to greater constraints in gaining access to agricultural information than men.
 Moreover, social information networks among men and women generally did not overlap, which further limited women’s access to information (Magnan et al. 2015).
 Therefore, it is important to specifically investigate women’s current and preferred sources for accessing information.

-The survey asked women cultivators to select their preferred sources of information from a list of possible sources.
-The list did not include any written sources (Table 2).
+The survey asked women farmers to select their preferred sources of information from a list of possible sources.
+The list did not include any written sources because of known issues of low literacy levels (Table 2).
 Their responses have been summarised in Table 7.
 A large proportion of respondents (55 per cent) said that television was the most favoured source of information, which is not surprising given the widespread access to television.
 National data show that television ownership has surpassed radio ownership even in rural areas (NSSO 2014b).
 In our survey, too, it was found that a majority of the households owned a television.
 Typically, households that did not own a television did not own a radio either.

 |Self-help group (SHGs)||37||61||45|